wp-plugins/wordfence/readme.txt

 * Wordfence Security for multi-site also scans all posts and comments across all blogs from one admin panel.
 * WordPress Multi-Site (or WordPress MU in the older parlance) compatible.
 * Premium users can also block countries and schedule scans for specific times and a higher frequency.
-* Our online forums are available 24/7 to answer your WordPress security questions.

 Wordfence Security is full-featured and constantly updated by our team to incorporate the latest security features and to hunt for the newest security threats to your WordPress website.